Best Practices for Caregiver Profiles

 The bio is essentially the first ‘hello’ a caregiver is giving to your client.
 Here are a few tips to ensure it sets the relationship off on the right foot:

 - Consistency is key.
 One challenge for clients is getting a new caregiver who provides less information than a prior caregiver.
 You may want to require that caregivers have consistent ‘elements’ within their bios.
-For example, they could all mention past experience, favorite activities, and what brought them into the care industry.
+For example, this article outlines key information you could provide to caregivers to help them have a consistent outline.
 Or maybe you want to make it a little more unique and have them all answer a ‘fun’ set of questions.
 Providing these guidelines also makes it easier for caregivers to complete.

 - Define the voice.
 Bios can be written from the vantage point of the caregiver or business.
 Both have their advantages, but the most important thing is to make sure you have a consistent voice for your bios and make sure they are all written from the same perspective (1st or 3rd person).